What do I read?

 I am the eldest of four children, and grew up in a small town near Edinburgh where I worked in the family businesses (newsagent and pub) from a young age.
-I studied Microbiology & Statistics and for the last 18+ years I’ve worked as a pharmaceutical statistician, analysing data from clinical trials (now, thankfully, only part-time!)
-I started writing my first novel on the Trans-Siberian Express, and after lots of travelling around the world and living in lots of different places, I now spend most of my time in London and Edinburgh.
-I like walking and exploring, 80s/90s pop, grunge and rock music, and pretty much anything made of cheese.
+I studied Microbiology & Statistics and for the last 20+ years I’ve worked as a pharmaceutical statistician, analysing data from clinical trials (now, thankfully, only part-time!)
+I started writing my first novel on the Trans-Siberian Express, and after lots of travelling around the world and living in lots of different places, I now divide my time between Edinburgh and London.
+I love walking and exploring, 80s/90s pop, grunge and rock music, and pretty much anything made of cheese.
 I got married in a former asylum.
 I’ve slept in a cave in New Mexico.
 I used to sing in a choir.
 I’m scared of ghosts.
-My favourite song is Black by Pearl Jam, I once chatted to Dermot O’Leary at a beer festival, I love Galaxy Ripples and I’m partial to a bit of Kevin Bacon, oh, and I am a massive fan of Ray Donovan (can’t wait for the next season).
+My favourite song is Black by Pearl Jam, and I am a massive fan of Ray Donovan (can’t wait for the next season).

 And finally… who took those fab photos of you, and can I use them?

 Most of these were taken by the fantastic Melanie Moss – you can check out her other work here, and a couple by the equally excellent Ian Patrick.
 Please feel free to use these images for blogs & other publicity if you like!
 Click on the gallery and you will get larger versions.